zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 Another one from my LSU ResLife HelpDesk days, a client sent this email to my manager:

-> I’m telling you right now, if you send Zach back over here I’m going to ADOPT him.
+> I'm telling you right now, if you send Zach back over here I'm going to ADOPT him.
 He was sooooo professional and helpful.
 I left before he finished, but please tell him Thank You VERY MUCH!!!
 And thank you too for your prompt attention to my email troubles.

 ---